Skip to main content

 View score breakdowns

-When you run a search with the workbench open, each article card displays a score breakdown showing:
+When you run a search with the workbench open, each result card displays a score breakdown showing:

 • The overall ranking score.